-When FortiClient Telemetry is connected to FortiGate and the FortiGate administrator has disabled compliance, network access compliance (NAC) is not enforced.
+When FortiClient Telemetry is connected to FortiGate and the FortiGate administrator has disabled compliance, NAC is not enforced.
 The Compliance & Telemetry tab displays Not Participating and you are not required to maintain a compliant status to access the network.

 When FortiClient Telemetry is connected to FortiGate and the FortiGate administrator has enabled compliance, NAC is enforced and you may be required to maintain a compliant status to access the network, depending on how FortiGate enforces NAC.